Frequently asked questions

 How often should I get a dental checkup and cleaning?

-The American Dental Association recommends having a professional dental cleaning at least once every six months.
+The American Dental Association recommends having your teeth professionally cleaned at least once every six months and visiting your dental office twice a year for a regular checkup.

 When should I take my child to the dentist for the first check-up?